Giants vs Padres Prediction — AI Finds CAN'T MISS MLB Lines & Props (Apr 29)

 San Francisco vs. San Diego Prop Picks (AI)

-Remi is pouring through loads of data on each line.
-In fact, anytime the Giants and Padres play there’s always several intriguing angles to key in on.
+AI algorithm Remi is pouring through mountains of data on each player.
+In fact, anytime the Giants and Padres play there’s always several intriguing observations to key in on.
 Not to mention games played at Petco Park in Apr rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: M. Yastrzemski over 0.5 Total Bases.